Bradpk/my-pseudocode/pseudocode.md

 Buttons move to floor associated with button number on click Doors open and shut
-Time elapses for patron to enter or leave elevator
+Time elapses for patron to enter or leave elevator Needs to track current floor number to know whether the button input in lower or higher than current floor Move up if button number is higher than current floor, or goes down if button number is lower than current floor (if else statement) keeps going up or down until floor number is reached (loop)

 Rules
 1. Write one statement per line